-The AVR excitation output can be limited with the maximum output controller saturation.
+The AVR excitation output can be limited with the maximum output potentiometer.
+Care should be taken when a limit is set, because this imposes a maximum dutycycle for the actuator which could lead to controller saturation.

 Turning the potentiometer counter clockwise increases (activates) the limiting action, turning clockwise decreases the limiting action.
 When the potentiometer is turned completely clockwise, limiting is not active.